splendidinternet/Magento2_German_LocalePack_de_DE/README.md

 Und für Magento 1.x gibt es weiterhin das deutsche Sprachpaket von Rico Neitzel: https://github.com/riconeitzel/German_LocalePack_de_DE

+German language pack for Magento 2 Community Edition (Version 2.3.5)

+The translation was carried out by native German speakers at their own discretion.
+The translation is complete, i.e. All Magento 2 language editions have been translated from English to German.
+Suggestions for changes can be made or the entire repository can be researched if different translations are to be introduced.

 # Installation
  - Alle Dateien nach `/app/i18n/splendid/de_DE/` kopieren